 - Term of loan cannot exceed 15 years

-Therefore if the trustees are giving payment relief, any relief should be contemplated over the remaining term of the loan, not an extension if that extension will breach the PCG terms.
+Therefore, if the trustees are given payment relief, any relief should be contemplated over the remaining term of the loan, not an extension if that extension will breach the PCG terms.
 Refinancing of the loan will require consideration of term to date and can only contemplate a refinance of the loan subject to the term remaining.

 Capitalisation of interest will need to be applied across remaining term – otherwise it won’t comply.